-Our Code of Business Principles sets out the standards of behaviour we expect all employees to adhere to.
+Our Code of Business Principles set clear expectations in terms of the standards of conduct we expect from our employees to adhere to.
 This is no different when it comes to taxation.
 While Unilever has a clear responsibility to comply in full with the laws in the countries in which we operate, we also choose to do this by respecting not only the letter of the law but also the underlying tax policy intent.